yzhan298/ceph/dev-scripts/verify_op_queue_size/data/test01/README.md

 Result: The op\_queue size is always 0.

-Issiue: The throttle bytes is not using the 670000 for cost, it seems that the auto detection of HDD is not correct.
+Issiue: The throttle bytes is not using the 670000 as cost .

+Solution: set the ```bluestore_throttle_cost_per_io = 0``` and change the writing block size to 128KB.
+On harddisk, the smaller workloads could become deferred writes.

+Next Step: In next exeripment, we set the default ```cost_per_io``` to 0, and forcing the osd to read disk as HDD.
+We also change the bs to 128KB.